 How can you motivate employees to fill out their timesheets on time?
 The problem may lie with your system rather than your employees.
 Here are some proven methods to make late timesheets a thing of the past.

-It’s tempting to assume that your employees are either lazy or uncooperative, but it’s possible that your time management process is genuinely difficult and painful to use.
-Also, many well-intentioned employees are absentminded and others are juggling so much project work that it’s difficult to find the time to submit their hours.
+Don't assume that your employees are lazy or uncooperative.
+It’s possible that your time management process is genuinely difficult and painful to use.
+Many well-intentioned employees are absentminded and others are juggling so much project work that it’s difficult to find the time to submit their hours.

 Rather than blaming your workers, consider how you can help your employees to be more successful.
 Ask them if there are improvements that could be made to the system or procedural changes to make it easier to submit timesheets.